SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ![Screenshot from 2023-09-17 02-12-15](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/325be9f4-40a9-45e9-8413-1795d8ab4efd)

-## SKY130 basic layer layout and LEF using inverter
+## SKY130 Basic Layer layout and LEF using inverter

 * When inspecting the layout, we can observe the specific layers necessary for constructing a CMOS inverter.
 The inverter consists of a PMOS and NMOS transistor connected in tandem.